morgana-x/SCP-Exiled-Tardis/README.md

 Currently can only exit and reenter the tardis with very basic stuff, interior is just one of those towers admins use currently

+All players will also teleport to the tardis on spawn for debug purposes, this is not meant to actually be used on a server yet

 Planned features:
 Move the tardis to different locations
 Proper fading effect